Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 To subscribe to an offer, you must sign in to the Azure Marketplace and you must have Owner access to the subscription you are using to sign up (the one linked to the billing account).

-Your Azure policy should allow you to provision resources in the region where you choose to set up the Confluent resource.
+Your Azure policy must allow you to provision resources in the region where you choose to set up the Confluent resource.

 Subscribe to a Confluent Cloud private offer on the Azure Marketplace